enzo-cora/component-creator-cli/README.md

 Are you interested in the **architecture of your project**?
 Do you do Domain Driven Design (DDD), Clean Architecture, React or simply MVC?
-If YES, then you will probably create a project with repeating components that will have the same file structure.
+If YES, then you will probably generate a project with repeating components that will have the same file structure.
 And you will reuse these paterns throughout the construction of your project architecture.
 (And even after) !

 Therefore, in order to save time on the creation of your architecture and improve your workflow, you can use "Component creator CLI" to generate your personalized components in 1 second! (via the command line)

 **1- Create your custom generic component models (template)
-2- And run the cli `create` command to generate your components at the chosen locations.**
+2- And run the cli `generate` command to generate your components at the chosen locations.**

 (It's like the Angular CLI, with your own custom components !)